Getting Started

 (use CTRL+C to shut down)

 That’s all you need to get started.
-Open that localhost
+Open that localhost link in a browser of

-, and save it.
+your choice, edit your README.md, and save it.
 You’ll see the changes reflect

 in the browser soon afterwards.